hdDARSHAN007/Colleges-List-of-the-country/README.md

 # Colleges-List-of-the-country
-user will get a list a coleges
+user will get a list of college
 # Project Has Been Added
-meanwhile, user have to choose the country in world and they will get colleges in that particular country....
+meanwhile, users have to choose the country in the world and they will get all colleges in that particular country....